catamphetamine/javascript-time-ago/README.md

 english.long  // '1 second ago', '2 minutes ago', …
 ```

 * `tiny` is supposed to be the shortest one possible.
-It's not a CLDR-defined one and has been defined for `en`, `ru` and `ko` so far.
+It's not a CLDR-defined one and has been defined only for a small subset of languages (`en`, `ru`, `ko`, and several others).

-* `narrow` is a CLDR-defined one and is supposed to be shorter than `short`, or at least no longer than it.
-I find `narrow` a weird one because for some locales it's the same as `short` and for other locales it's a really weird one (e.g. for Russian).
+* `narrow` is a CLDR-defined one and is intended to be shorter than `short`, or at least no longer than it.
+I personally find `narrow` a weird one because for some locales it's the same as `short` and for other locales it's a really weird one (e.g. for Russian).

 * `short` is "short".

 * `long` is "regular".

 ## Gradation